 (Beethoven’s grave in the Zentralfriedhof)

-Wander around Vienna and it feels like ever second building bears a plaque highlighting some connection or another to a world-famous composer.
+Wander around Vienna and it feels as if every second building bears a plaque highlighting some connection or another to a world-famous composer.
 To get closer to the likes of Beethoven and Mahler, try these guides…

 Mozart